thecosmicslug/rtl_fm_streamer_openwrt/README.md

 ### Adding rtl_fm_streamer to OpenWRT
 -------------------------------------

+Retrieve the feeds:

+    ./scripts/feeds update -a
+    ./scripts/feeds install -a

 Add this repo to feeds/packages/utils/

     cd feeds/packages/utils/
     git clone git@github.com:thecosmicslug/rtl_fm_streamer_openwrt.git
     cd ../../../

-Update the feeds: (May take a while)

-    './scripts/feeds update -a'
-    './scripts/feeds install -a'
+Update Feeds to include rtl_fm_streamer
+    ./scripts/feeds update -a && ./scripts/feeds install -a

-Configure the build by selecting target router and the package at utils/rtl_fm_streamer
+Configure the build by selecting target router and the our package at utils/rtl_fm_streamer

     make defconfig
     make menuconfig

+Save the configuration as .config to exit menuconfig.

+Download needed files:

     make download all

-Build the packages, log to build.log
+Build the packages, log output to build.log: (May take a while)

     make V=s 2>&1 | tee build.log | grep -i -E "^make.*(error|[12345]...Entering dir)"